dylngg/weekly-programs/README.md

 * Week 23 (1/16/17)
   - An totally new program based off of my biggest files program (week02).
 It's more efficent and doesn't look like garbage.
-  - Usage *top_files.py -d DIRECTORY -f NUMBER OF FILES*
+  - Usage *top_files.py -d DIRECTORY -f NUM OF FILES*

 ## Side Note